mxngjxa/mxngjxa/README.md

 Data Scientist and Machine Learning Engineer based in Middletown, NY with expertise in NLP, neural networks, and data engineering.
 Currently working as a Machine Learning Engineer at Deledao Technologies and DevOps Engineer at Sunregen Healthcare.
 Trilingual professional passionate about creating impactful contributions to society through data science and machine learning solutions.

 ## 🛠️ Technical Skills
-Here’s a Markdown-ready version, grouping each category into its own table.
-Feel free to copy & paste directly into your `README.md`.

----

-## 🛠️ Tech Stack

 | **Category**                                | **Icons**              |
 |---------------------------------------------|------------------------|